HeloiseMuller/WorkflowBowBlast/README.md

 ### Bowtie2

 This option runs bowtie2 on the trimmed reads against `genome`.
 If `genome2` is specified, it also run bowtie2 on this genome independently.
 After bowtie2, the resulting sam files are turn into sorted bam files and merged together.
 Bedtools genomecov is then ran in order to get the coverage at each position of `genome` and `genome2`, if specified.

+### Coverage

+This option runs bedtools genomecov on the output(s) of bowtie2.
+The output is a three colomns file, contening the sequencing depth at each position of the genome.
+Coverage also automatically calcluate the average sequencing depth over the genome and the percentage of genome covered at least once by the Illumina reads.

 ### Blastn